-Anesthesia in bulldogs and french bulldogs requires an active compensatory dependency and bulldogs suffering from brachycephalic syndrome require even a greater active respiratory compensation.
-Thus, bulldogs and french bulldogs suffering from elongated soft palate, and stenotic nares, are at even higher anesthetic risk than other bulldogs.
-Those airway and laryngeal conditions can further exacerbate anesthetic complications by the increasing vagal tone triggered by the breed’s excessive upper airway negative pressure, which then often leads to vomiting and gagging.
-Retching, gagging and vomiting can lead to gastric content aspiration with aspiration pneumonia being the most likely outcome.
-Pneumonia can have dire consequences on any dog and becomes even more of a risk to one undergoing anesthesia.
+Anesthesia in bulldogs and French bulldogs requires an active compensatory dependency, but bulldogs suffering from brachycephalic syndrome require even a greater active respiratory compensation.
+Thus, bulldogs suffering from elongated soft palate, and stenotic nares, are at higher anesthetic risk than other bulldogs.
+Those airway and laryngeal common conditions can further exacerbate anesthetic complications.
+Bulldogs and French bulldogs suffering from the brachycephalic syndrome are likely to also exhibit a high vagal tone due to the excessive upper airway negative pressure, which often will trigger vomiting and gagging.
+Retching, gagging, and vomiting can lead to aspiration with aspiration pneumonia being the most likely outcome.
+Pneumonia can have dire consequences on any bulldog and even higher risk to those undergoing anesthesia.

-For safety, anesthesia and proper bulldog recovery care is extremely important.
-Weight control will make your bulldog puppy a much better anesthetic prospect.
-Consult with your veterinarian about getting current vomiting and gagging under control before scheduling any anesthetic procedure. .
+Consult with your veterinarian about getting current vomiting and gagging under control before scheduling any anesthetic procedure.

 It’s important to discuss any bulldog anesthetic and recovery concerns you may have with your veterinarian.
 Confirm that the surgical team is well-versed with the bulldog breed, the related anesthesia risks, and how to best neutralize them making the event a success and uneventful.

-Dr. Kraemer’s Anesthesia in Bulldogs and French Bulldog Tip #1 (DrKraemers.com): Dr. Kraemer use a special “Bully Anesthetic Protocol” that provides 100% oxygen administration before anesthesia to help saturate your bulldog puppy lungs with extra oxygen.
+Dr. Kraemer’s Anesthesia in Bulldogs and French Bulldog Tip #1: Dr. Kraemer implements a special “Bully Anesthetic Protocol” that provides 100% oxygen administration before anesthesia to help saturate your bulldog puppy lungs with extra oxygen.

-Dr. Kraemer’s Anesthesia in Bulldogs and French Bulldog Tip #2 (Vet4HealthyPet.com): Dr. Kraemer formulated a “Bulldog Anesthetic Protocol” that includes provisions for possible vomiting, laryngeal edema as well as pain management and anti-anxiety all designed to reduce the common anesthetic complications we see in that breed.
+Dr. Kraemer’s Anesthesia in Bulldogs and French Bulldog Tip #2: Dr. Kraemer formulated a “Bulldog Anesthetic Protocol” that includes provisions for possible vomiting, laryngeal edema as well as pain management and anti-anxiety all designed to reduce the common anesthetic complications we see in that breed.

-Dr. Kraemer’s Anesthesia in Bulldogs and French Bulldog Tip #3(StemCell4Pet.com): All our anesthetic cases bulldogs and other breeds have a heart healthy screen with an ECG and a cardiologist report, as well as pre anesthetic blood lab work.
+Dr. Kraemer’s Anesthesia in Bulldogs and French Bulldog Tip #3: All our anesthetic cases bulldogs and other breeds have a heart-healthy screen with an ECG and a cardiologist report, as well as pre-anesthetic blood lab work.

-Dr. Kraemer’s Anesthesia in Bulldogs and French Bulldog Tip #5 : During the anesthetic procedure all our bulldogs are on a constant IV fluid drip to maintain circulatory hydration and prefusion.
-Your bulldog will be attached to an ECG, blood pressure and temperature monitor, heart rate monitor and a pulse-oxmeter that monitors tissue oxygen saturation.
+Dr. Kraemer’s Anesthesia in Bulldogs and French Bulldog Tip # 5: During the anesthetic procedure all our bulldogs are on a constant IV fluid drip to maintain circulatory hydration and perfusion.
+Your bulldog will be attached to an ECG, blood pressure and temperature monitor, heart rate monitor and a pulse-oximeter that monitors tissue oxygen saturation.